Stage 4: Transition to Scale

 Our innovation serves the estimated 1.2 million young children of factory workers by training often unlicensed HBC providers in the informal industry that has emerged to meet the demand for childcare.
 These HBC providers are often local women entrepreneurs, many mothers themselves, with little or no training and support.
 As a result, these children face an increased risk of neglect, abuse, and poorer care.
 Our two-generation work simultaneously benefits adult caregivers – HBC providers and working parents – and their children.

 Having originally tested and scaled the OneSky approach to co-train with the Chinese government every caregiver in child welfare institutions across every province of China, we have now adapted our work to Vietnam and set up a successful pilot in 2018 at our national demonstration early learning center in the growing industrial city of Da Nang.
-Our innovation consists of three main components: (1) an evidence-based, 20-week HBC provider training program delivered every two weeks through in-person group sessions; (2) fortnightly HBC visits by trainers to coach providers; and (3) a mobile-friendly online portal known as "1GiaDinhLon" in Vietnamese or "one family" in English - to offer blended learning and on-going professional development for HBC providers who often then share best practices with working parents.
-HBC providers are invited to attend this training by their provincial Department of Education, a key government partner to our work.
+Our innovation consists of three main components: (1) an evidence-based, 20-week HBC provider training program delivered every two weeks through in-person group sessions; (2) fortnightly HBC visits by trainers to coach providers; and (3) a mobile-friendly online portal known as "1GiaDinhLon" in Vietnamese or "1BigFamily" in English offering blended learning, digital communities of practice, and on-going professional development for HBC providers.
+We are also now adding a new parenting program for factory workers, offered through those same HBC providers, to strengthen nurturing environments at home as well.
+All HBC providers are invited to attend this training by their provincial Department of Education, a key government partner to our work.
 Our training of trainers combined with our digital learning platform ultimately works towards our goal of upskilling the entire HBC provider workforce at scale across Vietnam’s factory zones.

 Planned Goals and Milestones